samwillis/d2ts/README.md

 ## Implementation Details

-The implementation follows the structure outlined in the Materialize blog post, with some TypeScript-specific adaptations:
+The implementation is based on the the one outlined in the [Materialize blog post](https://materialize.com/blog/differential-from-scratch/), with some TypeScript-specific adaptations, along with using a pipeline rather than builder api pattern.

 1. Core data structures: